Doonside, New South Wales: History

 In 1912, twelve hundred acres of the Bungarribee estate were carved into eight to twenty-acre lots.
 In 1919 Directly south of the station was set aside for returning soldiers.
 1923 was the first of many major subdivisions, the Doonside Station Estate subdivision [Hill End Estate] was advertised for those who wished to secure a home or business site.
 The Subdivision extended from the Station north to Power street.
-1931 the Crawford Estate was subdivided from Power Street up to Richmond Road, and again in the 1970's.
-After the PGH was closed the Suburb if Woodcroft was built on the site in the early 1990's.
-The suburb of Bungarribee was developed in the 2000's.
+1931 the Crawford Estate was subdivided from Power Street up to Richmond Road, and again in the 1970s.
+After the PGH was closed the Suburb of Woodcroft was built on the site in the early 1990s.
+The suburb of Bungarribee was developed in the 2000s.

 Heritage listings

 Doonside has a number of heritage-listed sites, including: